-One particularly memorable invention was a fascinating chemical slime that behaves like a liquid when left alone but turns solid when pressure is applied – much to the boys’ amazement!
+One particularly memorable invention was a fascinating chemical slime that behaves like a liquid when left alone but turns solid when pressure is applied – much to everyone’s amazement!
 They also discovered a helicopter powered by charged energy, a water-storage tank designed to help communities during droughts, and a clever device that can tell exactly how much water a plant needs.

 There were some wonderfully creative ideas too, including a “perfect circle” app that tests just how steady your hand really is, and an intricate marble run that kept everyone watching to see where the next turn would lead.